massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 > 		</a>
 >		```
 >
->		"PDF format of Campsite resevation requiest form"
+>		"PDF format of Campsite reservation request form"
 >     - override them with `aria-label`, empty the `alt` value for cleaner markup.
 >
 >		```
-> 		<a href="loginpage.html" aria-label="Screen readers accounce this.">
+> 		<a href="loginpage.html" aria-label="Screen readers announce this.">
 > 			Screen readers ignore anything goes here.
 > 			<img src="image.png" alt="this is ignored, but empty out for cleaner markup." />
 > 		</a>
 >		```
 >
-> 		"Screen readers accounce this."
+> 		"Screen readers announce this."
 >
 > 📋 When `aria-label` is used, screen readers ignores the content between `<a>` and `</a> `and announce `aria-label` value.

 **➢ No [Case 2]:** Text has enough information as the label.
-Image has no infomration to deliver.
+Image has no information to deliver.

 - decorative icons
 - decorative images